 You can use Data Pump Import to load data from dump files.
 Data Pump Import is integrated with Oracle Cloud Infrastructure Object Storage, Oracle Cloud Infrastructure Object Storage Classic, AWS S3, Microsoft Azure Blob Storage.
 You can upload your dump files to one of these object-stores and import from those dump files.

 You can also use client-side tools like SQL*Loader, or your in-house scripts to load data from files residing on your client machines.

-Another option is to use Oracle tools and cloud services like GoldenGate, ODI, Goldengate Cloud Service, and Data Integration Platform Cloud.
+Another option is to use Oracle tools and cloud services like GoldenGate, ODI, GoldenGate Cloud Service, and Oracle BI Data Sync.

-Any 3rd party ETL tool that can connect to ADB using the security credentials wallet can also be used to load data.
+Any 3rd party ETL tool that can connect to ADB can also be used to load data.

-With dedicated deployments, customer has the option to change the maintenance windows on when their Exadata environments and the databases are updated.
-Please see Fleet Administrator’s Guide to ATP Dedicated Deployments for more information.
+With Dedicated deployments, you have the option to change the maintenance windows to control when the Exadata environments and the databases are updated.

-Customer themselves cannot rollback patches, only Oracle operations can.
-Oracle operations will monitor patching and rollback if a patch cannot be applied successfully according to basic sanity tests.
+Oracle operations will monitor patching and rollback a patch if it cannot be applied successfully according to basic sanity tests.
 However, there is always a chance that the adverse effect is only observable from the application.
-In that case, customer will have to notify Oracle via an SR.
+In that case, you will have to notify Oracle via a Service Request(SR).